Overslaan naar belangrijkste inhoud

 Customer feedback is one of the most valuable tools to increase customer retention and reduce churn rates.
 If you want to know what is and isn’t working for your customers, it helps to hear it straight from the horse’s mouth.

 Give customers a voice by conducting surveys.
-Customer satisfaction surveys can be as simple as asking for a “thumbs up or thumbs down” after resolving a ticket; but it’s especially useful to ask more specific questions, such as:
+Customer satisfaction surveys can be as simple as asking for a “thumbs up or thumbs down” after resolving a ticket, but it’s especially useful to ask more specific questions, such as:

 • How would you describe your experience with our product?